Our Gardening Year 2023

 The small section cut just before the rain arrived in early March –This image shows how the Molinia quickly recovers and yields fresh growth that the sheep will tackle in late summer, to a degree, as well as yielding a lot of almost seed-free, already dry, organic material for bedding/composting.

 Rake it and bag it up the following day.
 Pot on more seedling plants.
 Sow pre-germinated squash and courgette seed.
 First, live lambs arrive so dawn till night ewe checks now, feeding and mucking out.
-1 lamb dies overnight in an unexplained event, so milking out becomes necessary for one quarter of this ewe.
+1 lamb dies overnight in an unexplained event, so milking out becomes necessary for one-quarter of this ewe.

 Lots more hand weeding of areas of the garden.
 More salting of paths and grass mowing.
 A large group of garden visitors.
 Write another blog post.
-At last, a couple of dry days allows me to drag a hurdle behind the Goldoni tractor in the lower wet meadows to flatten all the molehills.
+At last, a couple of dry days allowed me to drag a hurdle behind the Goldoni tractor in the lower wet meadows to flatten all the molehills.
 Works brilliantly.
 The fields don’t look a mess, and we know there are all those wonderful mole tunnels to help with the drainage.

 Also, we can move the 5 super heavy bags of Zelkova, etc leaves up on the tractor’s earth scoop, to locate them below the compost beds.
 They’ll get topped off with molehill soil from cae efail once the weather relents again.
 Rain is due to return tomorrow.
-Recharge worm city again.
+Recharge Worm City again.

 April – Week 2: